takahirosuzuki1980/FAST-iCLIP/README.md

 1. Clone this repository by running `git clone git@github.com:bdo311/FASTCLIP.git`.
 2. `cd` into the `FASTCLIP` folder.
 3. To install, run `./configure`.
-This will check for dependencies (below) and download necessary files.
+This will check for dependencies (below) and download necessary files (bowtie indices, gene lists and genomes, and example CLIP-seq data).
 4. You should see three new folders inside `FASTCLIP`: `docs`, `rawdata`, and `results`.
 5. Try running the following command:
   `fastclip -i rawdata/example_MMhur_R1.fastq rawdata/example_MMhur_R2.fastq --mm9 -n MMhur -o results`.
 It should run fairly quickly.
 Look inside `results/MMhur` for output files.